ggorondi/ggorondi/README.md

 <h3 align="center">👋 Hi, I’m Gabor</h3>

-<h6 align="middle">A software engineering student and Back-end Python developer from New York, based in Buenos Aires. <br>
+<h6 align="middle">A software engineering student specialized in AI and ML.
+I'm from New York, based in Buenos Aires. <br>
-I've been coding for a couple of years now and I'm looking forward to take on larger projects. </h6>
+Im currently on the lookout for a role in backend web development, ideally in Python.
+I'd especially love to work at a startup on a close-knit team where I can make a tangible impact quickly.</h6>

 <h5 align="left">Languages and Tools:</h3>
 <p align="left">